jmahlman/jmahlman.github.io/_posts/2023-12-27-conference-planners-we-have-to-talk.md

 ## Religion isn't the only issue...again

+While the letter from the Mac Admins Foundation is god, it misses one glaring issue with one of the largest Mac Admin conferences in he world; the location.

 Last year, Jamf also made the decision to host JNUC in Texas, a state that has a long track record of passing laws to dehumanize marginalized groups.
 I'm not going to re-hash everything from my previous post, please go read it if you're interested in that.
 I did contact Jamf via several channels and let them know that their decision was an ignorant one and that I would not be attending and I would publicly ask others to do the same.
 I know that several of my colleagues and friends chose to sit JNUC 2023 out due to this decision and I had hoped that Jamf would learn from this lapse in judgement.

 **They didn't.**